 The goal of the QEP is to enhance student learning.
 All students are encouraged to use the Writing Center and to engage in purposeful revision of their assigned papers.

 It's also important that all students know and talk about the QEP.
 This is a plan that Shaw is putting in place to improve the quality of learning, and the value of your education.
-Additionally, members of the SACS On-Site Committee expect that every person on campus be knowledgeable about the QEP.
+Additionally, members of the SACSCOC On-Site Committee expect that every person on campus be knowledgeable about the QEP.

 How does it affect Faculty/Staff?